Friday, 10th October 2008

 What are some of the technical implementation details for this web-site?

-The site is hosted at LunarPages.com, with domain name registered via 123-reg, and written in PHP, with a MySQL database holding all the puzzles and player information.
+The site is written in PHP and javascript, with a MySQL database holding all the puzzles and player information.
 The forums are also custom written for the site, partly to avoid potential security issues, and also to allow site-specific functions to be used.
-Puzzles are displayed and solved in JavaScript, mainly because it's in most modern browsers and quick and easy to use.
 The puzzles themselves are designed off-line, and uploaded to the web-site several weeks in advance of "going live".